jeffThompson/iPhoneStethoscopeAttachment/README.md

 iPhone Stethoscope Attachment
 ===========================

-An attachment for the iPhone 4/5 for recording from a stethoscope.
-Currently a prototype, so print at your own risk!
+An attachment for the iPhone 4 (tested and fits) and iPhone 5 (not tested, but should fit) for recording audio from a stethoscope.

 \- \- \-